16 Oct 1819 South Shetland Islands claimed for Britain.

 inhabitants.
 Capital:

-Rothera (Main base).
+(Main base).
 Chief

-Stations: Halley V, Rothera, Signy.
+Stations: Halley V, Rothera and Signy.
+Motto: "Research

 The British Antarctic Survey has two permanently staffed research stations in